UCLM-ARCO/uclm-arco.github.io/shapes/content/zigbee2mqtt.md

 These files are provided in the directory `shapes/static/code/zigbee2mqtt`.

-**Warning!** Before running, all you have to do is to look if your port is different from ttyUSB0, in this case you have to change it in the `configuration.yaml` files in the zigbee2mqtt and zigbee2mqtt-data folders.
+**Warning!** Before running, all you have to do is to look if your port is different from ttyUSB0, in this case you have to change it in the `docker-compose.yml` file in the zigbee2mqtt folder and the `configuration.yaml` files in the zigbee2mqtt-data folder.

 Then run:
 {{<shell>}}